Leading Disruption in Today’s Markets

 Apart from having innovative individuals, it would help if you did a comprehensive assessment of the skill gaps in your team.
 You could be asking yourself questions like - What skills are in your team today?
 What skills do you need in the future?
 How do you get there?
 Can you build bridges in your team?
 Do you need to bring in new people?
 Based on the answer to these questions, you can then create a hiring or training plan of how you can further enhance the way that they function as innovators.

-Next and more importantly, your ability to create a story and the artefacts to support that story is vital.
+Next and more importantly, your ability to create a story and the artifacts to support that story is vital.
 When it comes to leading others, in innovation or otherwise, it’s not about a single lofty speech that inspires.
-It isn’t about a one-time briefing emphasising the importance of something.
+It isn’t about a one-time briefing emphasizing the importance of something.
 It’s about a regular, daily, continuous, and careful communication.
 You need to be a storytelling business every day.
 That's how humans connect.

 Instead of telling staff that they need to be innovative, you need to be telling stories about the individual customer they will impact.
 Talk about the person whose problems you would solve through the innovation.
 You need to be continuously communicating this in multiple channels and making this very clear.